 First Time "Stealth Camping"

-When I began to plan my first cross-country bicycle tour in 2011, I was clueless.
-I didn't know how to change a flat tire, or adjust a derailleur, or what the toothed thingy on the back wheel was called.
-I also didn't know how to stealth camp.
+When I was planning my first cross-country bicycle tour in 2011, I was clueless.
+Changing a flat tire?
+Adjusting a derailleur?
+Nope.
+I didn’t even know what the “toothed thingy” on the back wheel was called.
+And I didn't know how to stealth camp.

 “Stealth camping."
 He repeated.
 “You know, pulling over into bushes at the side of the road.
 Camping wherever."
 He took a sip from his mug.
 My mind was blown.

-Supposedly, touring cyclists did that type of thing all the time, pitching their tent anywhere that suited them and was hidden from the roadway.
+Supposedly, touring cyclists did that type of thing all the time, pitching their tent anywhere that suited them.
 It was illegal, technically, but we were cyclists.
 Touring cyclists.
 And we could do as we pleased, provided we were sneaky.

 The reason bicyclists love it is because it's cheap.
 It's free, actually, unless you get caught.
 And while it's difficult to stash your car or truck in a place where no one will notice, it's very easy to hide your bike.
-You simply lift the thing and haul it into the bushes at the side of the road.
+You haul it into the bushes at the side of the road, and it disappears.
+Magic.

-I liked the idea of being a rebel, but was intimidated by the reality of camping in secret.
+But on the fifth night of my bicycle tour, halfway up McKenzie Pass between Eugene and Sisters, Oregon (and, I might add, halfway between two very cushy guest beds in the houses of kind strangers) I wasn’t sure this was a good idea.
+I liked the idea of being a rebel, but I was intimidated by the reality of camping in secret.
 Peering into the forest beside the road, I searched for a suitable patch of ground.
 In the tangled darkness, it was hard to see the forest floor.